To make an appointment: 410-448-6400

 Stanford University Medical Center, Fellowship in Sports Medicine

-Dr. Packer specializes in sports medicine and arthroscopy of the knee, shoulder, and hip.
-He is an expert in the treatment of cartilage, ligament, and tendon injuries with the most advanced and minimally invasive techniques.
+Dr. Packer is an expert in surgical and non-surgical treatment of cartilage, meniscus, labrum, ligament and tendon injuries with the most advanced and minimally invasive techniques, including regenerative medicine such as platelet-rich plasma (PRP).

-Dr. Packer is currently a team physician for the University of Maryland Terrapins.
-He previously served as an assistant team physician for the Golden State Warriors professional basketball team, Stanford University football team, and Notre Dame de Namur University athletics.
+Currently, Dr. Packer is a Team Physician for the University of Maryland Terrapins and the UMBC Retrievers.
+He has previously served as an Assistant Team Physician for the Golden State Warriors professional basketball team and Stanford University football team.

-Dr. Packer is an accomplished basic science and clinical researcher and has presented his work at national and international meetings.
-He has published numerous scientific manuscripts in prestigious orthopaedic journals such as The Journal of Bone & Joint Surgery and The American Journal of Sports Medicine.
+Dr. Packer is an accomplished basic science and clinical researcher and has lectured at many national and international meetings.
+He has received several research awards, including the Achilles Sports Medicine Research Award by the International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine.
+He has published numerous scientific manuscripts in prestigious orthopedic journals such as The Journal of Bone & Joint Surgery and The American Journal of Sports Medicine.
+His research interests include soft-tissue healing, stem cells and cartilage restoration.

 Cartilage restoration, soft-tissue healing, stem cells

 Jauregui JJ, Wu ZD, Meredith S, Griffith C, Packer JD, Henn RF III.
-How should we secure our teransplanted meniscus?
+How should we secure our transplanted meniscus?
 A meta-analysis.
 Am J Sports Med 2017 [Epub ahead of print, August 1].